This article will cover:

 This collection will add a parser to read your Apache logs, and multiple

 scenarios to detect common attacks.
-For example, it will detect attempt to
+For example, it will detect attempts to

 access sensitive files and folders (.log